-The First Three Months All North Dakota licensed child care operators and employees are required to complete a 15-hour Basic Child Care course within the first three months of becoming licensed/employed.
-This training counts toward their annual training hour requirements.
+All North Dakota child care operators and employees are required to complete Getting Started, a 15-hour basic child care course, within the first three months of becoming licensed or employed.
+This training counts toward your annual training requirements.